petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

 different teams in the form of documentation.
 Further,
-the processes to test and release software were manual, which meant they could be tedious and expensive, which meant there was an incentive to do them less often.
+the processes to test and release software were manual, which meant they could be tedious, expensive, and/or error prone, which meant there was an incentive to do them less often.

-Removing the communication overhead by combining teams so they could simply talk to each other instead of handing off documentation and automating processes with CI/CD pipelines made it possible to do many more iterations per unit time.
+Removing the communication overhead by combining development and operations teams (hence "DevOps") so the individuals could simply talk to each other instead of handing off documentation and automating processes with CI/CD pipelines made it possible to do many more iterations per unit time.
 It also made it possible to incorporate fewer changes in